meibraransari/ftp-server/README.md

 - Basic knowledge of command-line operations.
 ## Quick Start
 ### Features
-- Run server within 15 Seconds.
+- Run this FTP Server within 15 Seconds.
+- Variable support.
 - No static Username and password.
 - Change username and password according to your need.
 - Share new/existing directory data with FTP server.